Hacker0x01/docs.hackerone.com/docs/programs/locking-reports.md

 ![lock-report](./images/lock-report.png)

-After a report has been locked, the hacker can no longer comment on the report, but can still request or agree to public disclosure or request mediation.
+After a report has been locked, the hacker can no longer comment on the report or add a hacker summary, but can still request or agree to public disclosure or request mediation.
 Your program team members can still comment both publicly and privately on the report.

 ![lock-report-2](./images/lock-report-2.png)